css-raku/CSS-Grammar-raku/README.md

 perl6-CSS-Grammar
 =================

-CSS::Grammar is a set of grammars for the W3C CSS family of standards.
+CSS::Grammar is an experimental set of grammars for the W3C CSS family of standards.

-It aims to implement a reasonable portion of the standards; in particular:
+It aims to implement a reasonable portion of the grammars and extension modules, with emphasis on:

+- support for CSS1, CSS2.1 and CSS3 base grammars
+- support for common CSS3 extensions modules
-- rules for forward compatibility, scanning and error recovery
+- forward compatibility rules, scanning and error recovery
-- CSS3 / CSS4 modules and the ability to define grammar subsets
-- Mechanisms for custom CSS extensions
+- mechanisms for custom CSS extensions

 Installation (Rakudo Star)
 --------------------------